EnableX/voice-broadcast-ivr-bridge/README.md

-# **Basic Client Examples to demonstrate Broadcast Calls using Enablex Voice APIs. **
+# **Basic Client Examples to demonstrate Broadcast Calls with bridging using Enablex Voice APIs. **
-This example contains instructions how users can initiate Broadcast Calls.
+This example contains instructions how users can initiate Broadcast Calls to multiple numbers and handle the webhook response individually and bridge the call to other number.

 ## Pre-requisite